-20 It may be noted here that at this time (around 1890/91), Ehrlich's theories on questions of immunity were only in their earliest stages, and that there existed no spelled out ideas about issues such as innate and acquired immunity, species specificity, etc.
+19It may be noted here that at this time (around 1890/91), Ehrlich's theories on questions of immunity were only in their earliest stages, and that there existed no spelled out ideas about issues such as innate and acquired immunity, species specificity, etc.

-21 Behring 1890; Behring & Kitasato 1890; on Behrings's work related to the serotherapy against diphtheria, see Linton 2005, Simon 2007, Gradmann 2008.
+20On Behrings's work related to the serotherapy against diphtheria, see Linton 2005; Simon 2007; Gradmann 2008.